dondi/GRNsight/database/README.md

             cd <path to GRNsight/database/expression-database/scripts>
             python3 preprocessing.py
             ```

+            *** Note: *** If you receive a UnicodeEncodeError add `-X utf8` to the beginning of the command

-        4. Load the processed files into your database.
+        5. Load the processed files into your database.

             ```
             cd <path to GRNsight/database/expression-database/scripts>